T

 Insider tips

-• Book popular restaurants and tours in advance, as Charleston is a popular destination.
+• Book popular restaurants and tours well in advance, as Charleston is a highly sought-after destination.

-• Stay hydrated, especially during warmer months, and be mindful of the humidity.
+• Stay hydrated, especially during warmer months, and take breaks in air-conditioned shops or cafes.

 Packing highlights